-In the current UK property market it is important, when trying to sell your home, that you give yourself the best chance of finding a buyer.
-With recent evidence showing that only around 50% of properties that come on to the market actually sell you must pull out all the stops to find that elusive buyer.
+In the current UK property market it is important when trying to sell your home, that you give yourself the best chance of finding a buyer.
+With recent evidence showing that only around 50% of properties that come on to the market actually sell, you must pull out all the stops to find that elusive buyer.

 1. You have instructed the wrong estate agent

-- Not all estate agents are the same and to make sure you have the best chance of selling your property you need to instruct the best agent in your area. it is important that you don't just go for the cheapest agent as there is probably a good reason why they have to cut their fees....they don't sell many houses!
+Not all estate agents are the same and to make sure you have the best chance of selling your property you need to instruct the best agent in your area.
+It is important that you don't just go for the cheapest agent as there is probably a good reason why they have to cut their fees....they don't sell many houses!

 - Invite at least three estate agents to present to you their marketing plan for your property.
-The marketing plan should include full details of proposed advertising and the property portals where your property will be available to view as well as an explanation of how they are going to actually encourage potential buyers to consider your property.
+The marketing plan should include full details of proposed advertising and the property portals where your property will be available to view, as well as an explanation of how they are going to actually encourage potential buyers to consider your property.
 You need to ask the agent what action they propose to take if your property has not sold in, say, the first month.

-- Ask each agent to provide proof of recent sales of similar properties to yours together with the sale price achieved.
+- Ask each agent to provide proof of recent sales of similar properties to yours, together with the sale price achieved.
 Make sure you obtain the actual dates when these properties were sold and ask how many properties each agent currently has on their books in your area.
 You can then compare the marketing price of your property with those already on the market.

 - Compare the fees charged and suggested marketing prices for your property and be cautious of an estate agent charging very low fees and/or suggesting a high marketing price.
 This may mean they are just pushing for your instruction to beat off the competition and may not be the best agent to use.
-Don't just accept the fee quoted, be prepared to negotiate a lower fee you will be surprised how much you can save.
+Don't just accept the fee quoted, be prepared to negotiate a lower fee as you will be surprised how much you can save.

 - Don't sign a contract for longer than around 6 weeks as you will want to move on if they can't sell your property.
 Also don't sign a contract that auto-renews at the end of the period as this can mean that you have extended the contract without you realising.